CiubancanC/QuantEvolve/docs/IMPROVEMENTS.md

-# QuantEvolve Training Issues - Deep Analysis and Proposed Fixes
+# QuantEvolve Training Issues - Deep Analysis and Implemented Fixes

 ## Executive Summary

 Analysis of 5-generation training run on real 10-year market data revealed 6 types of issues:
 - **44 warnings**, **1 error**
 - Training completed successfully but with reduced strategy quality
-- All proposed fixes conform to paper methodology (QuantEvolve.md sections 4-6)
+- All fixes conform to paper methodology (QuantEvolve.md sections 4-6)
+- **✅ ALL FIXES HAVE BEEN IMPLEMENTED** (as of November 5, 2025)

 ---

-## Issue 1: Over-Filtered Strategies (26 occurrences)
+## Issue 1: Over-Filtered Strategies (26 occurrences) ✅ FIXED

-### Current Behavior
+### Original Behavior
 - **Threshold:** 10 trades/year minimum (hard-coded)
 - **Impact:** 48% of strategies rejected (26 out of 54)
 - **Real vs Sample Data:** Real markets are significantly harder, leading to more conservative strategies